Mihirshar/test/README.md

 # Safehood Backend

 A comprehensive society management system backend built with Node.js, TypeScript, and PostgreSQL.
+This line is not added by the owner of the repository.

 ## Features